This article will discuss planning considerations for, and show you how to build an outdoor shower.

 Step 4 – Install Support Rafters

-To install the rafters we temporarily clamped them in place, checked for uniform elevation with a level and attached them to each post with galvanized threaded rod, washers and nuts.
+To install the rafters we temporarily clamped them in place, checked for uniform elevation with a level, and attached them to each post with galvanized threaded rods, washers, and nuts.

 Step 5 – Install Wall partitions

-On our project we used tongue and groove cedar to male our walls.
-We planned for ad ripped our boards on a table saw to achieve even spacing of our boards at each post.
+On our project, we used tongue and groove cedar to male our walls.
+We planned for and ripped our boards on a table saw to achieve even spacing of our boards at each post.

-To get tight fitting partitions I squared one end of my horizontal trim board, leaving the other end long.
-I held it in position where the partition wall was to be placed and marked it with a utility knife.
+To get tight-fitting partitions I squared one end of my horizontal trim board, leaving the other end long.
+I held it in a position where the partition wall was to be placed and marked it with a utility knife.
 I then used this board as my reference to make my wall partitions.

 Screws were installed down from the top edge and sidewall. [top and bottom] Afterward we installed the other side horizontal trim boards to hide our screws.